Toblerity/Fiona/README.rst

 Dependencies
 ============

-Fiona requires Python 2.6+ and libgdal 1.8+.
+Fiona requires Python 2.6, 2.7, or 3.3 and libgdal 1.8+.
 To build from a source distribution or repository clone you will need a C compiler and GDAL and Python development headers and libraries.
 While there are no official binary distributions or Windows support at this time, you can find Windows installers